Sciebo-RDS/rds-ng-nextcloud/README.md

-# Sciebo RDS NG Nextcloud integration
+# BridgIT Nextcloud integration

-Sciebo RDS NG integration for Nextcloud 26 and above.
+BridgIT integration for Nextcloud 26 and above.